Dieser Beitrag enthält Werbung – Advertising.

 When Raymond Chandler started writing about the adventures of Philip Marlowe, a PI in LA, he had another PI in mind – at least I think so.
 It was Sam Spade, the just as well iconic PI of Dashiell Hammett, living in SF and famous for hunting the Maltese Falcon while seeking the murderer of his business partner.
 Both authors developed and molded the style of the hard-boiled novel.
 Raymond Chandler erects a monument for Hammett and his approach to the hard-boiled style in his still relevant essay The Simple Art of Murder while naturally adapting the style and the rules for his very own PI.

-At first I, Marlowe, want to admit that my mistress chose my name because of Philip Marlowe, one of her most appreciated crime fiction heroes.
+At first I (a black and white feline) want to admit that my mistress chose my name because of Philip Marlowe, one of her most appreciated crime fiction heroes.
 We love to read the novels every few years anew.
 The novels are timeless and don’t seem to get dusty even after more than 60 … 80 years – and of course we like to watch the movie with Humphrey Bogart and Lauren Bacall.
 For me Bogart is the essential Philip Marlowe forever.

 Not long ago I wrote about the series of Maj Sjöwall and Per Wahlöö featuring Martin Beck, head of the homicide squad in Stockholm.
 While Sjöwall/Wahlöö refined the hard-boiled novel for police life and raised the bar for crime fiction, especially from Scandinavia, Raymond Chandler paved the way for the modern PI.